10up/10up-experience/README.md

 __Filters__

 - `tenup_experience_logged_user_meta_changes`

 Filters the user meta keys whose changes should be logged.

-@param array $meta_keys The user meta keys to log.

 - `tenup_support_monitor_logged_option_changes`

 Filters the option keys whose changes should be logged.

-@param array $option_keys The option keys to log.

 - `tenup_support_monitor_log_item`

 Filters whether to log a message.

-@param array $data Associative array of data related to the action.
-@param string $subgroup String representing a group of logged actions, e.g. 'users' or 'plugins'.

 - `tenup_support_monitor_max_activity_log_count`

 Filters how many log items to store.
 Items are stored in array saved to the options table.
 Default is 500.

-@param int The number of log items to keep.
-Default 500.

 __Constants__